Hong Kong Housing Authority and Housing Department

 Public Housing Resources Management Sub-section

-Sub-section (PHRM) under the Housing Department to combat abuses of public housing resources.
+In addition to the routine tenancy control carried out by our estate offices, we have also set up the Public Housing Resources Management Sub-section (PHRM) under the HD to combat abuses of public housing resources.
 Apart from looking into suspected tenancy abuse cases, the PHRM also closely examines the declarations of incomes and assets made by PRH tenants and applicants of various subsidised housing schemes to prevent public housing abuse.

 Ways to Report Abuses